amitpandey48/SIH_BUS_TRACKING_SYSTEM/README.md

 This README explains how to set up, run, and extend the project, including how the map is integrated and how to add bus data.

 ## Theme : Governance
+## Problem Statement
+In tier-2 and tier-3 cities, public bus transport systems lack real-time tracking and digital monitoring.
+Commuters face unpredictable bus arrival times, overcrowding, and long waiting periods, which leads to inconvenience and loss of trust in public transport.
+Due to this uncertainty, many people prefer private vehicles, increasing traffic congestion, fuel consumption, and environmental pollution.

+Most existing transport solutions are designed for metro cities and rely on expensive GPS hardware and high-bandwidth infrastructure, making them unsuitable for smaller cities.

+There is a strong need for a low-cost, scalable, and easy-to-adopt digital solution that can provide real-time bus location, estimated arrival times, and seat availability, while working efficiently in low-bandwidth environments and using minimal infrastructure.

+##Solution
+We propose a mobile and cloud-based real-time bus tracking system for tier-2 and tier-3 cities.
+The system has three components: a Conductor App that uses the conductor’s smartphone as a GPS tracker and enables digital ticketing, an Authority Dashboard to monitor buses, routes, and live locations, and a Passenger App/Web that shows real-time bus availability, ETA, and seat status.

+The solution uses a Node.js backend to synchronize live data across all users, is low-cost, works in low-bandwidth environments, and can be deployed quickly without expensive GPS hardware—making public transport more reliable, efficient, and commuter-friendly.

 ## Team Details
 1. Aniket Jain (Team Leader)